British Aerospace Sea Harrier: Development

 The Royal Air Force's Hawker Siddeley Harrier GR1s had entered service in April 1969.
-A navalised variant of the Harrier was developed by Hawker Siddeley to serve on the upcoming ships; this became the Sea Harrier.
+A navalized variant of the Harrier was developed by Hawker Siddeley to serve on the upcoming ships; this became the Sea Harrier.
 In 1975, the Royal Navy ordered 24 Sea Harrier FRS.1 (standing for 'Fighter, Reconnaissance, Strike') aircraft, the first of which entered service in 1978.
-During this time Hawker Siddeley became part of British Aerospace through nationalisation in 1977.
+During this time, Hawker Siddeley became part of British Aerospace through nationalisation in 1977.
 By the time the prototype Sea Harrier was flown at Dunsfold on 20 August 1978, the order had been increased to 34.
 The Sea Harrier was declared operational in 1981 on board the first Invincible-class ship HMS Invincible, and further aircraft joined the ageing HMS Hermes aircraft carrier later that year.

 In 1984, approval was given to upgrade of the fleet to FRS.2 standard (later known as FA2) following the lessons learned during the aircraft's deployment in the 1982 Falklands War.
 The first flight of the prototype took place in September 1988 and a contract was signed for 29 upgraded aircraft in December that year.
-In 1990, the Navy ordered 18 new-build FA2s, at a unit cost of around £12 million, four further upgraded aircraft were ordered in 1994.
+In 1990, the Navy ordered 18 new-build FA2s at a unit cost of around £12 million, four further upgraded aircraft were ordered in 1994.
 The first aircraft was delivered on 2 April 1993.